Disposing of model railway and other train stuff

-6. If all else fails - be philosophical - tell yourself that whoever owned it had their fun with it - close your eyes and take it to the dump.
+7. lf all else fails - be philosophical - tell yourself that you had fun with it - close your eyes and take it to the dump.
 But that should be an absolute last resort - you should be able to get one or more of the options above to work for you.
-It may not get you a lot of money, but you will have the solace of knowing that it has gone to a good home, and it's always a comfort to know that the memory of it lives on somewhere, and someone else is now enjoying it.
+It may not get you any money, but you will have the solace of knowing that it was a joy for many years.
+If it has gone to a good home, it's always a comfort to know that the memory of it lives on somewhere, and someone else is now enjoying it.